codeBelt/Single-Page-Application-Workflow-Boilerplate/README.md

-Single Page Application Workflow Boilerplate
+Single Page JavaScript Application Workflow Boilerplate
 ============================================

 Check out the tutorial at <a href="http://www.codebelt.com/javascript/single-page-javascript-application-workflow/">http://www.codebelt.com/javascript/single-page-javascript-application-workflow/</a> on how to use these files.